allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

   source.
 * `beam_convergence_angle`: max angle between tracks and `beam_direction`.
 Needs to be specified for a `converging` beam.
 * `output_plots`: if set `true`, this module will produce histograms to monitor beam shape and also 3D distributions of charges, deposited in each detector.
 Histograms would look sensible even for one-event runs.
 Defaults to `false`.
-* `absorption_length` and `refractive_index`: if both are specified, they override corresponding values from the lookup table.
-This also allows use of sensor materials other than silicon.

 ## Usage
 A simulation pipeline to build an analog detector response would include `DepositionLaser`, `TransientPropagation` and